moughxyz/viberunner/ExampleApps/dotfile-editor/README.md

 # Start development server
 npm run dev

-# Build for production (Vibeframe-compatible)
+# Build for production (Viberunner-compatible)
 npm run build
 ```

-**Note**: The build process is configured specifically for Vibeframe compatibility.
+**Note**: The build process is configured specifically for Viberunner compatibility.
 The output will be a single `bundle.iife.js` file instead of the typical ES modules with hashed names that Vite normally generates.

 ### Dependencies
 - `@monaco-editor/react` - Monaco editor React component